Increase Vocal Clarity and Protect your Singing Voice From Overuse

 If you need to reference this article in your work, you can copy-paste the following depending on your required format:

 APA (American Psychological Association)

-MLA (Modern Language Association) "Increase Vocal Clarity and Protect your Singing Voice."
-VisiHow, visihow.com/Increase_Vocal_Clarity_and_Protect_your_Singing_Voice Accessed 27 Apr 2017.
+MLA (Modern Language Association) "Increase Vocal Clarity and Protect your Singing Voice From Overuse."
+VisiHow, visihow.com/Increase_Vocal_Clarity_and_Protect_your_Singing_Voice_From_Overuse Accessed 23 Jun 2017.

 Chicago / Turabian VisiHow.com.
-"Increase Vocal Clarity and Protect your Singing Voice."
-Accessed Apr 27, 2017. http://visihow.com/Increase_Vocal_Clarity_and_Protect_your_Singing_Voice.
+"Increase Vocal Clarity and Protect your Singing Voice From Overuse."
+Accessed Jun 23, 2017. http://visihow.com/Increase_Vocal_Clarity_and_Protect_your_Singing_Voice_From_Overuse.